Why You Still Need to Order a Sample From China Before Placing Inventory

 The Sample at the Booth Is the “Supermodel Edition”

-Trade fairs are like first dates:
+Trade fairs are like first dates: everyone looks prettier than usual.

 Factories bring:

-• their hand-polished, VIP, show-off edition
+Their hand-polished, VIP, show-off edition.

 But the one they ship to you later is from real inventory — not the superstar sitting on the counter under spotlight.